007jesser/CubeSat/README.md

 CubeSat
 =======

-Software for a cube of a sat
+Software for a cube sat